 Why Women Are Better Coders

 In 1967, Dr. Grace Hopper said that programming is a natural thing for women.
 She compared it to planning a dinner, where you should plan everything in advance and schedule different actions in order to obtain satisfactory results.
-Such a simple explanation would be understandable even for conservative men who are used to thinking of women as just dinner-makers and housewives.

 However, there are other reasons why women are indeed better at coding, and the main reason is a phenomenon called “survivorship bias.”
 Simply put, if a woman has managed to become a coder, despite all the challenges of this profession, it means that her professional level is higher than that of her male colleagues.
 Sarah Myers, a technical writer at Masterra, notes: “There are more female software developers with Ph.D. degrees than men.
 They have to be better to receive at least the same recognition as their male colleagues.
 Female coders make sure their code is spotless because they know they are going to deal with more criticism.”
 To overcome all the challenges of this profession, women should be confident in their abilities, which means being more qualified than men.
 Thus, if a woman succeeds as a coder, she is certainly producing clean, quality code.